Sponsor A Resident

 Teddy

 Teddy is a tiny little potbellied pig who came to us after his family could no longer care for him in their home.
 They loved him very much, but he truly wanted to be an outdoor pig rooting in the mud and exploring the great outdoors.
-Ted is a pink pig which predisposes him to skin cancer therefore he requires sunscreen.
+Ted is a pink pig which predisposes him to skin cancer; therefore, he requires sunscreen.
 Ted is extremely food motivated and lives for his meals and treats!
-Ted loves basking in the sunshine, a good muddy wallow, snacks and belly rubs.
-Teddy is considered middle aged and he is loved by everyone who meets him.
+Ted loves basking in the sunshine, a good muddy wallow, snacks, and belly rubs.
+Teddy is considered middle aged, and he is loved by everyone who meets him.

 Pot-Bellied Pig